Natural Remedies for Eczema

 - Boiled carrots can be used as a topical remedy.
 Peel three organic carrots and boil them until soft, then mash them into a smooth paste.
 Apply to affected areas for 15 minutes once a day and then rinse with cool water and pat dry.

 - Vitamin D supplementation is quickly becoming more mainstream as studies show that supplementing vitamin D can help with eczema, and that more severe eczema is correlated with lower levels of vitamin D. Taking vitamin D supplements is a safe and inexpensive option that may be worth considering.
+We recommend vitamin D drops.
+Check with your pharmacist about proper dosage.

 - Gentian tincture (10 drops) can be taken before each meal to help the digestive system eliminate toxins that can irritate the skin.
 This remedy can be taken as often as needed.